margaretstorey/cscwuvic2018/project.md

 - The project will be completed in groups of 3-4 students (if the group size shrinks, this will be taken into consideration in terms of the project scope/grading).
 For the most part, undergraduates and graduates should work together.
 - The grades you will receive in part will be determined by your individual contribution to the project.
 - Check the project and cool-reads channels on Slack https://cscwuvic2018.slack.com/ for ideas and resources that may help with ideas or resources for your project.
+- If you need to evaluate or gather requirements from users that are not students in this course, you need to request ethics permission from me, see [this file](https://github.com/margaretstorey/cscwuvic2018/blob/master/project%20resources/ethics%20guidelines.pdf) for more information.

 ## Important dates
 - June 7th, project pitches are due to be presented in class